Kraken vs. Oilers Player Props Betting Odds

-Those looking to place a player prop bet can find odds on Leon Draisaitl, Jaden Schwartz and others in the Edmonton Oilers-Seattle Kraken matchup at Climate Pledge Arena on Saturday at 10:00 PM ET.
+Those looking to place a player prop bet can find odds for Leon Draisaitl, Vince Dunn and others in the Edmonton Oilers-Seattle Kraken matchup at Rogers Place on Wednesday at 8:30 PM ET.

 Place your bets on any NHL matchup at BetMGM, and sign up with our link for a first-time deposit bonus!